 This resulted in some unusual experiences.
 For example, there is a gunfight at night in winter in a deserted orchard outside Shanghai.
 I had a very confused taxi driver take me to the real orchard in the story, which is a tourist and family attraction wherein people can pick their own fruit off the trees when it is in season.
 But this was winter in the middle of a very cold night and it was dark and deserted--exactly as it would be in the scene.
 I sat under a bare tree in the darkness to write it.
-I paid the taxi driver to wait and I think he was convinced I was crazy.
+I paid the taxi driver to wait.
+I think he was convinced I was crazy.

 I am happy to say that the people who have read the book really enjoy it.
 Below are some early reviews and comments.